 Majority of the families who live in Pankisi are Kists, an ethnic minority group with roots in Chechnya.
 Chechen and Ingush people, often referred to collectively as Vainakh, have their ancestral lands in the rugged mountains directly north of Pankisi.

 Vainakh people first migrated from the mountains in the 13th century, fleeing Mongol invasion.
 In the 1800s, the Vainakh again turned to the steep mountains and deep gorges of northern Georgia for refuge.
-This time, they walked further south into Pankisi Gorge, a 10 kilometre valley that runs down from the Greater Caucasus mountains.
+This time, they walked further south into Pankisi Valley, a 10 kilometre valley that runs down from the Greater Caucasus mountains.

 Christened ‘Kists’, they settled five villages in the valley, one for each of the main clans.
 These five communities wrap around the Alazani River as it trails through the gorge, linked by a single main road.